vygr/ChrysaLisp/STATUS.md

 ![](./screen_shot.png)

-The mad panic for the BETT show for work is over for now.
-So going to start on tidying up how the Lisp calls the rest of the system with some better form of FFI bindings.
+New panic at work for the MVP ! :) So I'll try get to some of the other TODO items soon as I can.

 Regards all